 The Two Types of Bassoon

-Both the standard bassoon and the contrabassoon are “double-reed” instruments, meaning they both have two reeds that are attached to the mouthpiece.
+Both the standard bassoon and the contrabassoon are “double-reed” instruments, meaning they have two reeds attached to the mouthpiece.

 The Bassoon

-Originally developed and rising to a high degree of popularity in the 1500s, the Bassoon is a woodwind instrument that was designed—and over the years, perfected—as an instrument that could fill in the gap of low register notes.
+Originally developed in the 1500s, the Bassoon is a woodwind instrument that fills the gap of low register notes.
+Over the years, it’s been perfected to achieve a high degree of popularity.

-Fortunately, that’s not all that it’s good for, and it became more and more popular as an addition to orchestras, with its wide range and a surprising degree of versatility.
-It is more than capable of being played as a solo within a larger musical piece.
+Fortunately, it became popular in orchestras due to its wide range and surprising versatility.
+It’s fully capable of being played as a solo within a larger musical piece.

-The bassoon is complicated in its construction and includes:
+The bassoon is complex in its construction and includes:

 - The Wing Joint, also known as a Tenor